Edwin Stanton: General-in-Chief

-McClellan's campaign lasted several months.
-However, after Gen. Robert E. Lee became the commander of local Confederate forces on June 1, he launched a series of offensives against the Army of the Potomac, which, by late June 1862, was just a few miles from the Confederate capital, Richmond.
-In addition, Stanton ordered McClellan to transfer one of his corps east to defend Washington.
+By late June 1862, the Army of the Potomac was just a few miles from the Confederate capital, Richmond.
+Then Confederate commander Robert E. Lee launched his Seven Days counterattack.
 McClellan and the Army of the Potomac were pushed back to Harrison's Landing in Virginia, where they were protected by Union gunboats.

 In Washington, Stanton was blamed for McClellan's defeat by the press and the public.
 On April 3, Stanton had suspended military recruiting efforts under the mistaken impression that McClellan's Peninsula Campaign would end the war.
-With McClellan retreating and the casualties from the campaign piling up, the need for more men rose significantly.
+With McClellan retreating and the casualties from the campaign piling up, more men were needed.
 Stanton restored recruiting operations on July 6, when McClellan's defeat on the Peninsula was firmly established, but the damage was done.
 The press, angered by Stanton's strict measures regarding journalistic correspondence, unleashed torrents of scorn on him, furthering the narrative that he was the only encumbrance to McClellan's victory.

 The attacks hurt Stanton, and he considered resigning, but he remained in his position at Lincoln's request.
-As defeats piled up, Lincoln sought to give some order to the disparate divisions of Union forces in Virginia.
-He decided to consolidate the commands of Maj.
-Gens.
-McDowell, John C. Frémont, and Nathaniel P. Banks into the Army of Virginia, which was to be commanded by Maj.
-Gen. John Pope, who was brought east after success in the West.
-Lincoln was also convinced that the North's army needed reformation at the highest ranks; he and Stanton being the de facto commanders of Union forces had proved too much to bear, so Lincoln would need a skilled commander.
-He chose Gen. Henry W. Halleck.
-Halleck arrived in Washington on July 22 and was confirmed as the general-in-chief of Union forces the following day.
+Lincoln decided that the Union army needed better organization at the highest level.
+Having Stanton as de facto army commander-in-chief could not continue.
+Instead Lincoln appointed Gen. Henry W. Halleck, a skilled professional soldier, as general-in-chief, effective July 23.